openwrt/openwrt/README.md

         Target System (Atheros AR7xxx/AR9xxx) --->(X) IMG MIPS Pistachio

-2. Check the "Target Profile" is set to Basic platform profile for Marduk
+2. Check the "Target Profile" is set to Basic platform profile for Marduk with Cascoda ca8210

-        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with TI cc2520 ( ) Basic platform profile for Marduk with Cascoda ca8210
+        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with Cascoda ca8210

-Alternatively, you can use default configuration for Marduk platform with TI cc2520 specific OpenWrt configuration for IMG Pistachio by copying following into .config file:
+As an alternative to menuconfig, you can use the default configuration by running the following command:

-    $ cat target/linux/pistachio/creator-platform-default.config > .config

-Similarly, you can do the same for Marduk platform with Cascoda ca8210 specific OpenWrt configuration:

     $ cat target/linux/pistachio/creator-platform-cascoda-default.config > .config

-You can add git revision number as DISTRIB_REVISION in the openwrt image by doing following:
+You can add a git revision number as DISTRIB_REVISION in the openwrt image by doing the following:

     $ getver.sh . > version

-Now build OpenWrt in standard way:
+Now build OpenWrt in the standard way:

     $ make V=s -j1

-Once the build is completed, you will find the resulting output i.e. images, dtbs and rootfs at "bin/pistachio", depending upon the selected profile.
+Once the build is completed, you will find the resulting output i.e. images, dtbs and rootfs at "bin/pistachio".

-Where PROFILE can be marduk_cc2520, marduk_ca8210, marduk_cc2520_wifi and VERSION is whatever mentioned in CONFIG_VERSION_NUMBER.
+Example output for V0.9.2:

+- openwrt-0.9.2-pistachio-pistachio_marduk_ca8210-uImage
+- openwrt-0.9.2-pistachio-pistachio_marduk_ca8210-uImage-initramfs
+- openwrt-0.9.2-pistachio-marduk-marduk_ca8210-rootfs.tar.gz
+- pistachio_marduk_ca8210.dtb

-By default VERSION is blank if you do not use the creator-platform-default.config for loading the configuration.
+By default the version number is blank if you do not use the creator-platform-cascoda-default.config for loading the configuration.

-- openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage
-- openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage-initramfs
-- openwrt-$(VERSION)-pistachio-marduk-$(PROFILE)-rootfs.tar.gz
-- pistachio_marduk_cc2520.dtb (for marduk_cc2520 board) or
-- pistachio_marduk_ca8210.dtb (for marduk_ca8210 board)

-For simplicity, let's assume that marduk_cc2520 PROFILE has been selected and VERSION as 1.0.0 hence the filenames will be as follows:
-- openwrt-1.0.0-pistachio-pistachio_marduk_cc2520-uImage
-- openwrt-1.0.0-pistachio-pistachio_marduk_cc2520-uImage-initramfs
-- openwrt-1.0.0-pistachio-marduk-marduk_cc2520-rootfs.tar.gz
-- pistachio_marduk_cc2520.dtb

 ## Customising your OpenWrt
 You can configure OpenWrt from scratch but it's best to start from a base profile